What is Buyer Persona & Why You Should Care About It

 In order for your end-user to buy the product, they would need the approval and payment from their parent(s).
-So, your buyer personas include the child, and the parent(s).
-It is important that every person involved in the decision making process have a separate buyer persona so your organization can identify what marketing message is needed for each user-type.
+So, your customer persona include the child, and the parent(s).
+It is important that every person involved in the decision making process have a separate user persona so your organization can identify what marketing message is needed for each user-type.

 Why is it considered important to focus on the buyer persona?

 Research and data-based buyer personas are important to identify who your actual customers are and not just whom you think you’re customers are.
 Every business shall be able to identify who these people are and what they need to be able to address them.
 Understanding whom to target best helps improve the marketing message and allocation resources for marketing functions, which results in a return on investment (ROI) for marketing/sales.

 It helps create a customer database that records useful information for you to study and learn about your customers and current trends so that your marketing strategies are tailored to the targeted buyer’s needs.
 You may use data tools for this purpose, such as Tableau which will help visualize consumer trends or a change in segments.